 While the hotel maintains its historic exterior, the 30 guest rooms are modern.
 Our favorite feature was the rooftop lounge with fantastic views of downtown and the mountains.

-The hotel’s restaurant, Graze on Main, is named for Edith’s use of sheep to keep the grass short at the White House.
+The hotel’s restaurant, Graze on Main, is named for First Lady Edith’s use of sheep to keep the grass short at the White House.
 While she had her critics for the practice, born of the frugality she experienced growing up, during the time the sheep were in residence they sold the sheep’s’ wool, raising almost $100,000 for the American Red Cross.

 Other places to stay include the Trinkle Mansion Bed & Breakfast and several chain hotels.